judechays/STADL/readme.md

 ### Income and Democracy (Acemoglu, et al 2008)

-The data used to estimate the following examples come from Acemoglu, D., Johnson, S., Robinson, J. A. & Yared, P. (2008), “Income and democracy”, American Economic Review 98(3), 808–42.
-The Acemoglu, et al. (2008) dataset contains data on countries’ GDP, and democracy (Polity IV score) for the period 1960–2000 (every 5 years).
+The data used to estimate the following examples come from Acemoglu, D., Johnson, S., Robinson, J. A. & Yared, P. (2008), "Income and democracy", American Economic Review 98(3), 808–42.
+The Acemoglu, et al. (2008) dataset contains data on countries' GDP, and democracy (Polity IV score) for the period 1960–2000 (every 5 years).

-The dependent variable, democracy (`polity4`) is the Freedom House Political Rights Index.
+The dependent variable, democracy (`polity4`) is Polity IV score.
 The main independent variable, is GDP per capita (in PPP) `lrgdpchL`.

-As we presented in the previous example, we start by creating the weight matrix after matching country names, then we estimate the results for the SAR, SEM, and SAC models with lagged dependent variable `polity4L`.
+As previously, we start by creating the weight matrix after matching country name.
+Then we estimate results for the SAR, SEM, and SAC models with a lagged dependent variable `polity4L`.

 #### Load data